Learn how to expertly execute global payments for streamlined accounts payable and business efficiency.

 How to Save Money with Cross-Border Payments

 Your business can save money by making cross-border payments that aren’t through banks.
 A global payables platform with AP automation software provides added functionality like fraud and error controls and tax and global regulatory compliance.
-This type of global payments platform yields cost and efficiency benefits beyond lower cross-border transaction costs.
+This type of global payment platform yields cost and efficiency benefits beyond lower cross-border transaction costs.

 Cross-Border Transaction Costs